Skip to Main Content

 Van Gieson, Judith (1941- )

 Van Gieson has published two mystery series.
-The Claire Reynier series features an archivist at the University of New Mexico; the Land of Burning Heat is a favorite of mine.
+The Claire Reynier series features an archivist at the University of New Mexico; the Land of Burning Heat was a New Mexico State Library pick in 2022.
 The Neil Hamel series features an Albuquerque lawyer, and two of the titles in the series, Ditch Rider and The Wolf Path, are on the list of 100 Best New Mexico Books.

 Speculative Fiction (Sci-Fi, Paranormal, etc.)

-Charnas lives in New Mexico and is a Hugo and Nebula award winning author of science-fiction and fantasy.
-Her classic work The Vampire Tapestry is partially set in Albuquerque and the Santa Fe Opera.
+Charnas lived in New Mexico and is a Hugo and Nebula award winning author of science-fiction and fantasy novels and short stories.
+Her classic work The Vampire Tapestry is partially set in Albuquerque and at the Santa Fe Opera.

-Jones is a New Mexico native and is the author of the paranormal Charley Davidson series set in Albuquerque.
+Jones is the author of the paranormal Charley Davidson series set in Albuquerque as well as several other fantasy and science fiction series.
+Author website.

 Lindskold, Jane (1962- )